Podcast Marketing Strategy: How to Grow Your Audience?

 • Share your podcast episode on your social media accounts as soon as it is released.
 Use engaging captions and include relevant hashtags to increase visibility.

-• Share behind-the-scenes content on your social media accounts, such as photos or videos from the recording studio, to give your followers a glimpse into the creation of your podcast.
+• Share behind-the-scenes content on your social media, such as photos or videos from the recording studio, to give your followers a glimpse into the creation of your podcast.

 • Engage with your followers by responding to comments and messages and starting conversations around your podcast’s topics.
 This can help build a community around your podcast and increase engagement.